Happy Tongue: Happy Body

 Sensei.
 His first appearance was in Your Body Mandala

 Rain that fell steadily through the night continues as I wake up on New Years Day.
-The quiet patter invites me to loll about, letting my body come to earth in its own sweet time.
+The quiet patter invites me to lounge in bed, letting my body come to earth in its own sweet time.
 As my eyes open, I realize that my tongue touches the inside of my mouth on all sides, my lips are softly sealed, and nasal breathing is easy.
 I’ve spent years searching for the best resting place pace for my tongue and for effortless breathing through my nose.
 For several months now, my tongue has found its happy place.
 (See this post for more about tongue posture.)

 Containers and Drumskins